jackkershaw/daily-challenges/README.md

 - Added an intro screen, like on [Wordle](https://www.nytimes.com/games/wordle/index.html) to explain what the website is about.
 Stored in local storage whether this has been clicked - if it has ever (i.e. not just today), don't show the popup again.
 - Improved desktop css to show all the content.
 - Added animations using [Animista](https://animista.net).
 - Rebuilt with Tailwind CSS and modern Next.js functionality.
+This involved rewriting basic js logic in next.js client components.
 - Used [drag and drop kit to make the buttons drag and droppable](https://docs.dndkit.com/presets/sortable)